 - 1) Riders shall obey the flag signals, the light signals, and the boards which convey instructions.
 Any infringement to this rule will be penalised according to the provisions of Art.
-1.19. - 2) Riders must ride in a responsible manner which does not cause danger to other competitors or participants, either on the track or in the pit-lane.
-Any infringement of this rule may be penalised.

-3) Riders should use only the track and the pit-lane.
-However, if a rider accidentally leaves the track then he may re-join it at the place indicated by the officials or at a place which does not provide an advantage to him.
+1.19. - 2) Riders must ride in a responsible manner which does not cause danger to other competitors or participants, or gain an unfair advantage, either on the track or in the pit-lane.
+Any infringement of this rule may be penalised. - 3) Riders should use only the track and the pit-lane.
+However, if a rider accidentally leaves the track then he may re-join it at the place indicated by the officials or at a place which does not provide an advantage to them.
+Advantage may be deemed to be gained, including by exceeding track limits and short-cutting as detailed in the International Jury Protocol.